USS Lucidor

 USS Lucidor (AF-45) was an Adria-class stores ship in service with the United States Navy from 1945 to 1946.
 She was sold into commercial service in 1967 and was lost in 1977.

 History

 Lucidor was laid down under a Maritime Commission contract by Pennsylvania Shipyards, Beaumont, Texas, 1 December 1944; launched 25 January 1945; sponsored by Mrs. J. Y. Powell, acquired by the Navy 16 June 1945; and commissioned 6 July 1945 at Galveston, Texas.

 World War II

 After shakedown, Lucidor loaded cargo at Mobile, Alabama, and steamed for Pearl Harbor, arriving there 1 September.
 Loaded with fleet provisions, the storeship sailed for the Marshall Islands, arriving Eniwetok 26 September.

 From October 1945 to April 1946 Lucidor made supply runs to bases scattered throughout the western and central Pacific Ocean.
-She also operated in the Far East, transporting dry and refrigerated cargo to Japan and Tsingtao, China.
+She also operated in the Far East, transporting dry and refrigerated cargo to Japan and Qingdao, China.
 Crew toured Hiroshima in November 1945.